 - Fertility support with blood tests, herbs, diet, and detoxification recommendations and referrals.

 - Hormone balancing – from PMS and PCOS to menopause, including bioidentical hormone support and therapy.

 - Pregnancy testing.

 - Prescription antibiotics or anti-fungals if needed and also natural options for infections where appropriate.

 - Support for issues around sexual health and libido.

-6. What kind of speciality testing is included with membership?
+6. Is specialty testing is included with membership?

-The costs of blood work and specialty tests are not included in the membership fee, however blood work is usually covered by insurance.
+The costs of lab work and specialty tests are not included in the membership fee, however lab work is usually covered by insurance.
 Based on your health needs and goals, your doctor may recommend you have additional specialty testing done.
 This is optional, but tests range in cost from $100 – $350.

 All of the advanced testing that we do is unique to each person.
-No two members will have the same testing, but some frequently recommended specialty tests look at food allergies or sensitivities, cortisol and other hormones, genetics, gut health, and toxic metal levels.
+No two members will have the same testing, but some frequently recommended specialty tests look at food allergies or sensitivities, cortisol and other hormones, genetics, gut health, and toxic metal or mold levels.
 These can include blood, saliva, urine, and stool tests.
-Our doctors are trained in functional medicine and are experts in interpreting advanced tests.
+Our doctors are trained in functional medicine and are experts in interpreting these advanced tests for you.